 The Time field is used to set the length of time you want the pump to purge.
 If the field remains 0.0, purging, once started, will continue until stopped.

 NOTE: When you check the purge operation from the Status Screen, the P4000 displays PURGE.
 The time remaining to complete the purge is shown on line 4.
-The P2000 and P200 show the time remaining to complete the purge on line 2.

 Starting a Purge